-Unless otherwise stated, these disclosures are available on the Hermes website and are based upon figures as at 31 December 2019. https://www.hermes-investment.com/ukw/about-us/policies-and-disclosures/.
+Unless otherwise stated, these disclosures are available on the Hermes website and are based upon figures as at 31 December 2020.
 After considering the operations and complexity of Hermes, the Directors do not consider it necessary to make disclosures more frequently than annually, with the exception of, where any material changes to the business model have taken place or where significant changes to techniques for calculating capital requirements have been made.